hashstore/hashstore.github.io/_docs/DomainObjects.md

 ## Enclave

-* identified by permacake with ENCLAVE CakeType
+Identified by permacake with ENCLAVE CakeType, and made of :

-* has Logic and may assign list of CodeVersions
+### EnclaveConvig

+* Logics available, current versions, labels, deterinistic  and non-deterministic methods invocation rules (!!! too complex)
-* has designated hosts to run Enclave with desiganted leader
+* host list and designated leader
+* event subscriptions from other enclaves
-* has set ot rules that define event routing to tasks
+* rules that define event routing to task
-* maintain event log and storage log
-* can subscribe external events from other enclaves
-* users can be members of enclave and have varies roles and premissions
+* users-members of enclave and teir roles and premissions

+### EnclaveState

+Encalve state maintianed by designated host leader

+* subscription state
+* task execution state
+* schedule state
+* event log
+* storage log

 ## Logic